The book

 Interference, superposition and phase persistence

 Multiple phase-consistent pathways coexist while coherence is maintained, producing interference patterns and allowing tunnelling across classically forbidden regions.
 Once coherence is lost and phase-snap occurs, a single realised outcome remains.
-Three apparently separate mysteries collapse into one process: coherent phase evolution before resolution.
+Within PDT, interference, superposition, and tunnelling are interpreted as different manifestations of coherent phase evolution before deterministic phase snap.

 7. 27